AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-event-num-calc-column.md

 ---
-title: Using the Event Number Calculated Column
+title: Event Number Calculated Column
-zendesk_id: 360016503152
+description: Learn the purpose and uses of the Event Number calculated column.
 ---
+# Event Number Calculated Column

 This topic outlines the purpose and uses of the **Event Number** calculated column available in the **Manage Data** > **Data Warehouse** page.
 Below is an explanation of what it does, followed by an example, and the mechanics of creating it.